sgmurphy/wordpress-plugins/litespeed-cache/readme.txt

 The vast majority of plugins and themes are compatible with LiteSpeed Cache.
 The most up-to-date compatibility information can be found [in our documentation](https://docs.litespeedtech.com/lscache/lscwp/thirdparty/)

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/litespeed-cache)

 == Changelog ==

+= 6.4.1 - Aug 19 2024 =
+* ❗**Security** This release patches a security issue that may affect previous LSCWP versions since v1.9.
+* 🐞**Page Optimize** Fixed HTML minification returning blank page issue. (#706)
+* 🐞**CDN** Fixed a bug when Cloudflare status option is empty. (#684 #992174)
+* **Core** Minimum required WP version escalated to WP v4.9.

 = 6.4 - Aug 13 2024 =
 * **Cache** Corrected QC and LSADC cache hit status.